Skip to content

 Power Automate http request create item

-Note: there’re two things to be careful about.
+Note: there’re a few things to be careful about.
 Firstly, make sure that all the possible lists for the [ListName] contain all the columns defined in the ‘Body’.
 Secondly, you must use internal names for all the columns.
+And thirdly, some columns like the lookup or people picker have a special needs.

 Summary